Router

 Example pipeline:

-qip route warc ./site --recipes recipes --forms modules/form --modules modules \
+qip router warc ./site --recipes recipes --forms modules/form --modules modules \

 | qip run modules/application/warc/warc-check-broken-links.wasm \